Publications

 Preprints

-The ManyBabies 5 Team (submitted).
+The ManyBabies 5 Team (accepted, Stage 1 Registered Report).
 ManyBabies 5: A large-scale investigation of the proposed shift from familiarity preference to novelty preference in infant looking time.
+Nature Human Behaviour.

 Liu, S. (preprint).
 From infancy, we model people as minds, acting in a physical world.